anthonykaluuma/site-clone/README.md

 2. Open up the integrated command prompt / terminal by pressing `ctrl + backtick` on your keyboard.
 You can also open this up from the top menu bar by going to `terminal > new terminal`.

 3. In the terminal, type `npm init`.
-You can accept all the default in the interactive prompt, or enter details to suit your project.
+You can accept all the defaults in the interactive prompt, or enter details to suit your project.

 4. This should create a file named `package.json`.
 <img src="images/package-json.jpg" width="900">